wjlei1990/ComputationalGeophysicsWorkshop/How_to_run_specfem3d_globe.md

     ```
     make
     ```
-  See what has been generated inside `bin`
+  See what has been generated inside directory `bin`.

+---

 #### 5. Generate the mesh using internal mesher.
 We are going to use the excutable: `bin/xmeshfem3D`, which is an internal mesher embedded in the specfem3d_globe.
 Then number of processers you are going to use is determined by parameter in the `DATA/Par_file`: